 |

-A. Horav Shlomo Miller’s Shlit’a opinion is that the question is of course not new and the traditional ways should be observed carefully.
+A. Horav Shlomo Miller’s Shlit’a opinion is that it is not necessary or even meaningful.

 |